 Gettysburg College seeks to establish and maintain an environment that provides for the development of the whole student with an emphasis on inquiry, integrity, mutual respect, wellness, and belonging.
 Further, and consistent with its mission, Gettysburg College fosters respect for the rights and dignity of all students in support of an inclusive community.
 The College expects its students to conduct themselves in all places and at all times in such a manner as to show respect for themselves, others, and the community, and this document outlines the expectations for behavior of all students.
 Gettysburg College students are members of the campus, local, and global communities and are expected to abide by the College’s policies at all times.
 When behavior is inconsistent with the expectations outlined below, the College will follow a process for resolution including sanctions designed for students to learn from their choices, inform future decision making, and restore the community.

 The Community Standards apply to students at all times at all locations of the College, including affiliated programs in other states and countries.
 Students are expected to follow the expectations of behavior on College premises and at College sponsored activities, on and off campus.
 Each student is responsible for their behavior during the academic year and break periods.
 Students may seek to withdraw from the College when a policy violation has been reported to the College but not yet resolved; if a student seeks reinstatement after electing a withdrawal due to a pending conduct matter, the outstanding matter will need to be resolved prior to reinstatement.
-Students who may have violated policy while on a leave of absence or withdrawal period may be subject to the provisions of the Community Standards when seeking reinstatement.
+Students who may have violated policy while on an academic suspension, leave of absence or withdrawal period may be subject to the provisions of the Community Standards when seeking reinstatement.
 The College requires students to adhere to the Community Standards when they are:

 - Admitted to the College and have made their deposit indicating enrollment at the College;